 One good thing that we can say about this food is that it does have quite a bit of glucosamine and chondroitin, which are important for joint health.
 However, if that’s your primary criteria, we’d recommend buying a better food and investing in a joint supplement instead.

-Taste of the Wild High Prairie is our favorite food for Dobermans, as it’s absolutely packed with lean red meat.
-Not only that, but it’s grain-free, so you don’t have to worry about filling your pup with a bunch of empty calories.
+The Farmer’s Dog is our favorite dog food for Dobermans, as it’s absolutely packed with human-grade meat.
+Not only that, but it doesn’t have any needless fillers so you don’t have to worry about filling your pup with a bunch of empty calories.

 If you want a quality food that won’t break the bank, consider Rachael Ray Nutrish.
 It’s not in the same league as Taste of the Wild, but you won’t need a co-signer for it either.
 It’s one of the best foods we found for Doberman owners on a budget.